Virtual Environments#

 TLDR

-If you know conda, just use that.
+If you know conda

-Otherwise, install and learn a bit about uv and substitute pip install <PACKAGE>
+Otherwise, install and learn about uv

 with uv pip install <PACKAGE>